bankai-development/repo_locker/README.md

 Make sure you set your organization settings to point to your server.

-You will go into your organization and go to *Organization Settings -> Webhooks -> Add Webhook* .
+Go to your organization and then your settings from *Organization Settings -> Webhooks -> Add Webhook* .

-Your Payload URL will look something like:
+Your Payload URL should look like:

 `https://<REPO_LOCKER_USER>:<REPO_LOCKER_PASS>@<your-app-url>/notifications`

 ![Add Webhook Example](/docs/add_webhook.png)

-Also make sure that you have your events options setup to receive repository creation events.
+Make sure that you have your events options setup to receive repository creation events.

 ## Things to Consider